1.2. 3. 4.

 It’s hard to stress how weird the thing is.
 It’s cheeeeeeeeeeap and it sweats cheap out of every pore but it’s not the typical kind of cheap that has it breaking on installation.
 It’s the kind of cheap that says, “I’m ok with the occasional blood blister if it makes the total cost under $20.”
 Lockup isn’t super solid but it’s not a wiggle-bitch either.
 8 strips of masking tape strategically applied to oppose the lockup surfaces took 100% of the wiggle out.

 I have to say that for under $20 and 8 little strips of masking tape, it’s pretty darned surprisingly ok.
 It really is something that I think MOST guys with rifles in chassis stocks that use AR buffer tubes could probably get by with.
 I certainly would personally and at minimum upgrade to the XLR unit because I have a limited supply of patience and knuckle skin.
 That said, if $115 is hard for your budget to justify, under $20 sure as shit isn’t so hard, especially when they made the thing pretty robustly and all the features do, in fact, work.
 Probably they made it robustly because they care about their name so they went cheap-ish on the materials but not so cheap that they have to violate PayPal and Facebook ToU’s to sell any of them.

 With all that going for it, the initial score for the UTG unit was 11.5 out of 20.
-That’s pretty darned good, especially since it lost a high proprotion of the points that it did lose from there being a little wiggle and there being no instructions or tools included.
+That’s pretty darned good, especially since it lost a high proprotion of the points that it did lose from there being a little wiggle, the installation being a major bitch and there being no instructions or tools included.